yacko1975/jquery-idleTimeout/README.md

 You must configure the 'redirectUrl' to redirect to a page within your website.

-Use the script with the other defaults or edit the other configuration options at top of jquery-idleTimeout.js script.
+Use the script with default settings or edit the other configuration variables at top of jquery-idleTimeout.js script.
 Or configure the options when you call the idleTimeout function at run-time.

 ### Run with defaults